ABOUT SCREEN CANBERRA

 Alex completed a degree in Entertainment Business from JMC Academy in 2009 and she began her career as a Production Intern at Chaotic Pictures.
 With a clear focus and strong interest in Production, Alex continued her studies by attending the International Film School where completed her Advanced Diploma in Screen and Media.

 In 2013, Alex began her career with Transmission Films where she directly supported the Theatrical Acquisitions Manager.
-Alex moved to Canberra in 2015 where she began working at Prime until she joined the Screen Canberra team as the Coordinator in 2016.
+Alex moved to Canberra in 2015 where she began working at Prime until she joined the Screen Canberra team in 2016.

 SCREEN CANBERRA BOARD